-Grandfather Flump (a small lump of brown fur with legs) starred with Pootle (the youngest Flump – perpetually bobble-hatted), Posie (a girl), Perkin (Pootle’s brother) and their mother and father in this stop-motion series from the BBC.
+Grandfather Flump starred with Pootle (the youngest Flump – perpetually bobble-hatted), Posie (a girl), Perkin (Pootle’s brother) and their mother and father.

 The senior Flump spent most of his days sleeping or playing his Flumpet, while Father Flump did DIY and worked in his allotment.
 Meanwhile, Mother Flump was always in the kitchen baking something and generally being a stereotypical mother.

 One of the most tear-jerking episodes, ‘Moon Shot’, concerned Pootle’s consternation that the moon appeared to have fallen into a bucket of water.
 The moment when he realised that it was the reflection of the moon in the water, was a heartbreaking piece of British television.

 The show’s defining characteristic was its regional accents, giving the series a unique feel for the time, distinct from the prevailing rather clipped BBC Received Pronunciation.

 Musical stage actress Gay Soper was the second choice for narration and singing duties (June Whitfield proved unavailable) and settled on a broad Yorkshire accent, sounding rather like she had a bad cold, which really added to the tension of the whole piece.